botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 4. Send Message

-Once the response is ready, the node uses chat.sendText to reply to the user with the relevant information.
+Once the response is ready, the node uses global.search to reply to the user with the relevant information.

 5. Wait for Input

-After responding, the node uses chat.waitForUserInput to await further queries or interaction from the user.
+After responding, the node uses waitForUserInput to await further queries or interaction from the user.

 ## Writing Instructions